cropinghigh/sdrpp-inmarsatc-demodulator/README.md

           make
           sudo make install

-  4. Enable new module by adding
+  4. Enable new module by adding it via Module manager

-          "Inmarsat-C demodulator": {
-            "enabled": true,
-            "module": "inmarsatc_demodulator"
-          }

-      to config.json, or add it via Module manager

 Usage: